- April 26, 2017

 - by commonwealth

-In the next few years, minimum wage hikes will offer 13 million people a once in a lifetime opportunity to build their financial security.
+States, counties, and municipalities across the country have passed legislation to increase the minimum wage for 19 million workers, offering a once in a lifetime opportunity to build their financial security.
 At Commonwealth, we’re looking at how we can partner with workers, employers, financial institutions, community organizations, and government to make this a reality.

 Our first step was to talk with workers.
 In the last 6 months, we surveyed two small samples of low wage workers – those who are going to get a raise and those who already got a raise.
 67% of the first group reported that they plan to save at least part of their increase, with emergency savings as their primary saving goal.